AdobeDocs/experience-manager-learn.en/help/spa-react-tutorial/map-components.md

     export default MapTo('wknd-spa-react/components/text')(Text, TextEditConfig);
     ```

     `MapTo` is provided by the AEM SPA Editor JS SDK (`@adobe/cq-react-editable-components`).
 The path `wknd-spa-react/components/text` represents the `sling:resourceType` of the AEM component.
-This path gets matched with the `:type` exposed by the JSON model observed earlier. `MapTo` takes care of parsing the JSON Model response and passing the correct values as `props` to the SPA component.
+This path gets matched with the `:type` exposed by the JSON model observed earlier. `MapTo` takes care of parsing the JSON model response and passing the correct values as `props` to the SPA component.

     You can find the AEM `Text` component definition at `ui.apps/src/main/content/jcr_root/apps/wknd-spa-react/components/text`.